GBR TV: The golden period

-Furthermore, taking advantage of the fact of coming from a Roman bourgeoisie family, Pieroni managed to bring into the studio, often without compensation, well-known names of society and culture such as the architect Paolo Portoghesi and his wife Giovanna Massobrio, to whom he entrusted the management of a television salon together with Marta Marzotto (L'Italia di Marta Marzotto) in which personalities such as Adelina Tattilo (publisher of Playboy in Italian), Lina Sotis, and Dario Beauty participated, and even unlikely names like Enrico Manca, president of Rai at the time, or of a competing company whose employees were prohibited (by order of Manca himself) from accepting invitations to appear on other broadcasting companies without permission.ref name="Manca" /> Other names destined for notoriety in their respective professional sectors include Monica Leofreddi, editor of a sports column, the psychologist Maria Rita Parsi, the future Rai journalist Alda D'Eusanio, the presenter Enrico Papi; this assortment of personalities and variety of programs meant that GBR became the first private Roman television in terms of audience.
+Furthermore, taking advantage of the fact of coming from a Roman bourgeoisie family, Pieroni managed to bring into the studio, often without compensation, well-known names of society and culture such as the architect Paolo Portoghesi and his wife Giovanna Massobrio, to whom he entrusted the management of a television salon together with Marta Marzotto (L'Italia di Marta Marzotto) in which personalities such as Adelina Tattilo (publisher of Playboy in Italian), Lina Sotis, and Dario Beauty participated, and even unlikely names like Enrico Manca, president of Rai at the time, or of a competing company whose employees were prohibited (by order of Manca himself) from accepting invitations to appear on other broadcasting companies without permission.
+Other names destined for notoriety in their respective professional sectors include Monica Leofreddi, editor of a sports column, the psychologist Maria Rita Parsi, the future Rai journalist Alda D'Eusanio, the presenter Enrico Papi; this assortment of personalities and variety of programs meant that GBR became the first private Roman television in terms of audience.

 The entry into the Cinquestelle syndication network in 1988 also contributed to ensuring the circulation of programs throughout the peninsula, which guaranteed a centralization of advertising revenues through Sipra and the exploitation of part of the Rai repertoire through Sacis.